yodyyyy/dark_kimochi/README.md

 # spaghetti.ga
-Base of Jekyll default theme and redesign again by me.<br>
+Based of Jekyll default theme and redesign again by me.<br>
 Feel free to use this theme :^)
 <br><br>
 But please don't try to copy anything on my article :p